calipho-sib/nextprot-docs/news/2017/06/28/Improved SPARQL endpoint and access to chromosome reports.md

 ##Federated queries are now supported

 A federated SPARQL query allows a user to search multiple databases in parallel in real time, take the results and present them in the desired form.
-Examples are found in our [Snorql interface](https://snorql.nextprot.org/) with the tag &#34;federated query&#34;.
-The neXtProt data set can now be accessed online via a SPARQL federated query.
+The neXtProt data set can now be accessed via a SPARQL federated query.
 Both GET and POST methods are supported.
 Documentation and examples are provided at [https://api.nextprot.org/sparql](https://api.nextprot.org/sparql).

 ##Chromosome reports